A.I. Artificial Intelligence: Filming and visual effects

 The original start date was July 10, 2000, but filming was delayed until August.
 Aside from a couple of weeks of shooting on location in Oxbow Regional Park in Oregon, A.I. was shot entirely using sound stages at Warner Bros.
 Studios and the Spruce Goose Dome in Long Beach, California.

 Spielberg copied Kubrick's obsessively secretive approach to filmmaking by refusing to give the complete script to cast and crew, banning press from the set, and making actors sign confidentiality agreements.
 For instance, Jack Angel, who voiced Teddy, recorded his lines entirely out of context, only receiving direction to sound like Eeyore from Winnie the Pooh, except "very wise and old and stoic".
 However, Spielberg asked Angel to be on the set every day to make line alterations wherever he felt necessary.
+Spielberg initially wanted to follow Kubrick's vision to have David as a robot, he hired Stan Winston to build an animatronic of David until it was dropped after Spielberg and the crew saw Osment's performance in The Sixth Sense.
 Social robotics expert Cynthia Breazeal served as technical consultant during production.
 Costume designer Bob Ringwood studied pedestrians on the Las Vegas Strip for his influence on the Rouge City extras.
 Visual effects, such as removing the visible rods controlling Teddy and removing Haley Joel Osment's breath, were provided in-houses by PDI/DreamWorks.

 Casting

 Julianne Moore and Gwyneth Paltrow were considered for the role of Monica Swinton before Frances O'Connor was cast.
 Jerry Seinfeld was originally considered to voice and play the Comedian Robot before Chris Rock was cast.
+Kathryn Morris appeared as a singer named Teenage Honey but was cut from the film.

 Allusions

-A. O. Scott notes Spielberg's homages to Kubrick, "sly references to A Clockwork Orange, The Shining and predominantly 2001: A Space Odyssey" as well as Collodi's Pinocchio.
+A. O. Scott notes Spielberg's homages to Kubrick, "sly references to A Clockwork Orange, The Shining and predominantly 2001: A Space Odyssey", as well as Collodi's Pinocchio.
 The lines Dr. Know quotes are from W. B. Yeats's "The Stolen Child":